Special Olympics, founded in 1968 by Eunice Kennedy Shriver, has today won the prestigious Empress Theophano Prize.

 Maria Luisa Poncela

-Former Secretary of State for Trade and Secretary General for Science and Innovation of Spain (ES)
+Former Secretary of State for Trade, Secretary General for Science and Innovation of Spain (ES)

 Michel Praet